affloud/elevenlabs-coupons/README.md

 Stay Updated: Follow ElevenLabs on social media channels like Twitter and LinkedIn.
 The company sometimes announces flash sales and giveaways there, providing extra ways to save.

-By following these tips and staying connected with ElevenLabs’ official channels, you can confidently access legitimate coupon codes and promotional offers without risking policy violations or missing out on great savings.
+By following these tips and staying connected with ElevenLabs’ official channels, you can access coupon codes and promotional offers without missing out on great savings.

 ## Free Trial Offer